What is Remote Production?

 What are the Benefits of Remote Production?

-Reduces Cost and Complexity
+Reduce Costs and Complexity

 Deploying OB trucks and on-site production equipment is an expensive proposition requiring significant investment in logistical planning, video hardware, and support personnel.
 In addition, set up times are long, and there are many moving parts to contend with, allocating, transporting, and setting up equipment, securing and provisioning satellite links, as well as coordinating staff schedules, travel, and hotel arrangements.
 By eliminating the costly and complex coordination associated with deploying OB trucks full of expensive equipment and on-site production teams there are substantial time and cost-savings to be made.

-Maximizes Resources
+Maximize Resources

 With fewer people deployed in the field, broadcasters can instead focus on optimizing the use of their existing resources to produce more high-quality content.
 Remote production allows broadcasters to leverage their best operators, editors, and onscreen talent to work on multiple events with greater attention to consistency and quality.
 For example, a replay operator on-site at a sporting event might be only utilized for three hours during a four-day period.
 If the replay operator is at home, however, they could be running replays around the world, all the time.

-Decentralizes Production
+Decentralize Production

 How does Remote Production Work?

 There are, of course, many variations of this workflow, depending on what the live video is being used for.
-But in each workflow, using the right tools will ensure that your video feeds are synchronized, live video will arrive with low latency and high quality, and your video streams will be secure from unauthorized users.
+But in each workflow, using the right tools will ensure that your video feeds are synchronized, live video will arrive with low latency and high quality, and that your video streams will be secure from unauthorized users.

 Haivision Solutions for Remote Production

 For a remote production approach to be both successful and sustainable, broadcasters must be able to capture all the live action without compromising on quality to deliver the best possible experience to viewers.
 There have been justifiable concerns that have made some video providers reluctant to commit to this path.
 These concerns include connectivity and reliability, synchronization, latency, and security.
-Aimed at addressing these challenges, Haivision offers a range of cost-effective, reliable, and secure video solutions for flexible IP and cloud-enabled broadcast workflows.
-From video encoders and decoders to video transmitters, field units and receivers, and video transport, broadcasters around the globe rely on Haivision solutions to deliver low latency, flawless video with rock-solid reliability.
-Broadcasters like Fox Sports, the NFL, Eurovision Sport, and Game Creek trust and depend upon Haivision’s next-generation technologies are powering their remote production workflows.

-The Future is Remote
+Future is Remote

-Decentralized production offers the flexibility for broadcast engineers and producers to work together in real-time to create and deliver more high-quality events.
-With the near ubiquity of high bandwidth internet and the ongoing rollout of 5G networks, live video streams for remote production can be shared in real-time from anywhere by broadcasters harnessing low latency transmission of live contribution over cellular networks.
-As in-house broadcast facilities deploy SMPTE 2110, entire broadcast workflows will be IP enabled over both public and private networks.
-Furthermore, remote production workflows encompass a mix of on-premise, at-home, and cloud-based elements for encoding, decoding, and video processing, all accessible via IP networks.
-To ensure that internet streaming does not become a bottleneck, technologies such as SRT can ensure low latency streaming, reliability, and security for decentralized remote production workflows.
+As broadcast facilities deploy SMPTE 2110, entire broadcast workflows will be IP enabled over both public and private networks.
+Furthermore, remote production workflows encompass a mix of on-premise and cloud-based elements for video encoding, decoding, and video processing, all accessible via IP networks.
+Technologies such as SRT can ensure low latency streaming, reliability, and security for decentralized remote production workflows while 5G is bringing viewers closer to the action.
 The potential for remote production over IP is limitless.